 On January 1, 2020, Illinois’ Cannabis Regulation and Tax Act will go into effect, decriminalizing possession of small amounts of marijuana for individuals 21 and older.
 Consumers will be able to buy marijuana for recreational use from licensed sellers in the state.

 While buying, possessing and using marijuana will be legal for most, it is still against the law to drive under the influence of marijuana.
-Victims of car accidents may be able to show the other driver’s negligence if the other person was driving while high.
+Victims of driver under the influence of marijuana car accidents may be able to show the other driver’s negligence if the other person was driving while high.

 Negligence in an Illinois Car Accident